bluescan/tacent/README.md

 cubemap.Save(writer);
 ```

-The image module uses two excellent third party libraries, both with non-restrictive licences.
-CxImage (zlib licence) is used to load formats other than tga and dds. nVidia's Texture Tools 2 (MIT licence) is used for block texture compression.
-Since I wanted the downloadable source to just work, both of these libraries are included in the 7-zip download.
-They have both been upgraded to vs2017.
-The Tacent UnitTests solution will build both of these libraries.
+The image module uses a few third party libraries, all with non-restrictive licences.
+CxImage (zlib licence) is used to load some formats like png.
+Gif and ico loading originated from elsewhere as well.
+Tga and dds are native. nVidia's Texture Tools 2 (MIT licence) is used for block texture compression.
+Since I wanted the downloadable source to just work, both of these libraries are included in the repo and have been been upgraded to vs2019.
+The Tacent UnitTests solution will build all dependent libraries.

 Regarding the command line parsing code, a powerful feature is separation of concerns.
 In a typical system the knowledge of all the different command line parameters and options is needed in a single place, often in main() where argc and argv are passed in.
 These values need to somehow be passed all over the place in a large system.
 With tCommand you specify which options and parameters you care about only in the cpp file you are working in.
 A command line takes the form: